Are Modern Mindfulness Meditators Missing a Trick?

 Of course, Mindfulness itself requires patience and tolerance and by practising regularly, you can learn to become more patient and tolerant of yourself and others.
 You can use self-talk positively during Mindfulness sessions by mentally reassuring yourself that it’s OK for the mind to wander – it’s the nature of life, then be kind to yourself by allowing the mind to gently let go of whatever thought it was clinging to, rather than pushing the thought away, and gently returning, than forcing, your focus back to the breath.

-https://www.wiseism.com/modern-mindfulness-meditators-missing-trick/https://www.wiseism.com/wp-content/uploads/Meditation-1.jpghttps://www.wiseism.com/wp-content/uploads/Meditation-1-150x150.jpgWise LivingWise Mindbuddhism,healthy mind,meditation,mindfulness,mindfulness meditation,personal development,personal growth,self improvement,spirituality,thinking,thought,wisdomMindfulness seems to be in fashion at the moment.
+http://www.wiseism.com/modern-mindfulness-meditators-missing-trick/http://www.wiseism.com/wp-content/uploads/Meditation-1.jpghttp://www.wiseism.com/wp-content/uploads/Meditation-1-150x150.jpgWise LivingWise Mindbuddhism,healthy mind,meditation,mindfulness,mindfulness meditation,personal development,personal growth,self improvement,spirituality,thinking,thought,wisdomMindfulness seems to be in fashion at the moment.
 Mental health and wellbeing centres are doing it.
 Workplace wellness programs are doing it.
 Even the Canadian police force is doing it, if recent news articles are to believed.
 The practice of Mindfulness has its roots in Buddhism and many modern-day...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
 I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism

 Leave a Reply